Chia-Network/chiapos/documents/proof_of_space.md

 During this phase, all entries which do not form part of the matching condition in the next table, are dropped.
 Positions in the next table are adjusted to account for the dropped entries.
 The Collation outputs ($C$ values) are also dropped, since they are only useful for forward propagation.
-For a more efficient compression phase, each entry is given a $sort\_key$, which corresponds to it's position in the table.
+For a more efficient compression phase each entry is given a $sort\_key$, which corresponds to its position in the table.
-This is more efficient than storing $(f_t, pos_{t-1}, offset)$ to represent it's position.
+This is more efficient than storing $(f_t, pos_{t-1}, offset)$ to represent its position.

 Implementation of this phase requires iterating through two tables at once, a left and a right table, checking which left entries are used in the right table, and dropping the ones that are not.
-Finally, a sort by position is required before looking at the right table, so it's possible to read a window into both tables at once, in a cache-local manner, without reading random locations on disk.
+Finally, a sort by position is required before looking at the right table, so it's possible to read a window into both tables at once in a cache-local manner without reading random locations on disk.

 File $T$ will store the following data after phase 2: